Division of Gastroenterology & Hepatology

 Clinical training for the fellowship is primarily located at Thomas Jefferson University Hospital, in Center City Philadelphia.
 Jefferson is a 717-bed acute care facility that serves as a primary and tertiary care hospital for residents of Philadelphia and the surrounding Delaware Valley.
 The educational experience at Jefferson is enhanced by an active cadaveric and live-donor liver transplantation program.

-Upper-year fellows also spend two months per year at Underwood-Memorial Hospital (UMH), in nearby Woodbury, New Jersey, located approximately 20 minutes from Jefferson.
-UMH is a 350-bed community hospital at which fellows gain additional experience in primary consultative GI and further experience in interventional endoscopy.
+Upper-year fellows also spend a few months at Jefferson Methodist Hospital in South Philadelphia.
+Jefferson Methodist Hospital is a community hospital where Jefferson medical students, residents, and fellows also train - and at which fellows gain additional experience in primary consultative GI and further experience in endoscopy of both inpatients and outpatients.

 Structure